French Charcuterie Board + Video

 I added simple fall touches to my kitchen this year.
 For the last part of summer, I went through every part of my house and purged as I’ve just been craving a more uncluttered home.
 After writing my book last year, there were so many things that were pushed aside (literally, in every corner of my house) so it feels good to have a fresh start.

-This concrete and moss bowl (a project from my book) is a perfect fall touch to my countertop.
+This organic concrete and moss bowl (a project from my book) is a perfect fall touch to my countertop.

-I added some more Bells of Ireland and dusty rose-coloured carnations like I did in my crown and leaf place card post.
+I added some more sweet Bells of Ireland and dusty rose-coloured carnations like I did in my crown and leaf place card post.

 Charcuterie Board Styling